ibexa/documentation-developer/docs/guide/http_cache.md

 ### Purging

-While purging on Content, updates are handled for you.
+While purging on content, updates are handled for you.
 On actions against the eZ Platform APIs, there are times you might have to purge manually.

 #### Purge by command with Symfony proxy